foundersandcoders/promise-creation-challenge/README.md

   .catch((error) => console.error(error));
 ```

+## Setup

+Make sure you have Git and Node (v18) installed.

+1. [Use this template](https://github.com/foundersandcoders/promise-creation-challenge/generate), clone your copy, cd into it
+1. Run `npm install` to install all the dependencies

+## Checking your work

+Each challenge has associated unit tests.
+You can either run all the tests with `npm test`, or each individual challenge's tests with `npm run test:1`, `npm run test:2` etc.

 ## Challenge one

 You're going to create a promisified version of `setTimeout`, called `wait`.
 It should take a number of millliseconds to wait as an argument, set a timeout for that long, then resolve the promise.